Hanwha Ocean042660.KS

 Commercial shipbuilding revenue comes from tender-won contracts with global owners, paid in installments concentrated at delivery, with LNG carriers the signature product commanding premium pricing for proven gas-handling expertise.
 Naval construction operates on government contract terms: submarines and surface ships for the Korean navy provide a stable base, while export campaigns pair vessels with technology-transfer and local-build arrangements that differentiate bids.
 The offshore unit pursues floating production facilities for energy companies, typically as engineering-heavy turnkey projects.
 Under Hanwha, procurement and marketing increasingly interlock with the group's defense arm, positioning the yard to bundle naval platforms with weapons systems in international competitions.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Hanwha Ocean →
+Commission a full SEC-based report on Hanwha Ocean →

 Hanwha Ocean coverage